billmannlab/BaCoN_manuscript/README.md

 # BaCoN_manuscript

-Code for the BaCoN manuscript
+This repo provides the code for all analyses and graphs of the manuscript describing and benchmarking the BaCoN method (Rohde et al. 2025)